 Skip to main content

-Bocce happens to be one of the most widely-played games in the world.
+Bocce is one of the most widely played games in the world.
 One reason for this is that the game is known to have been played as far back as 5000 B.C.E. in Egypt.
 There are cave paintings that show kids in the Nile Delta playing a game that looks remarkably like the bocce we know today.

 Indeed, because the game was so popular in Rome, it ended up being taken with the Roman legions to the various nations they invaded and conquered.
-Thus, bocce can also be traced back to ancient Persia, Germany, France, Spain, and the British Isles.
+Thus, bocce traces back to ancient Persia, Germany, France, Spain, and the British Isles.

 Where can you play bocce?